MonuKumar1/Antahsagari-3.0/README.md

 # Introduction

 Ever wanted to explore what’s beneath the river Brahmaputra or what secrets our delightful lakes are hiding.
-If yes, then welcome to team antahsagri where we find answers to these questions through our remotely operated vehicle, Antahsagari.
-Our team works on diverse modules from ROV designing to its navigation, incorporating image processing and a versatile framework ROS.
+If yes, then welcome to team antahsagri where we find answers to these questions through our Semi Autonomous Underwater vehicle, Antahsagari.
+Our team works on diverse modules from semi-AUV designing to its navigation, incorporating image processing and a versatile framework ROS.

 ## About us: